Undergraduate BA (Hons)

 All about the course

-With the continued development of ever more complex digital media there is a requirement for graduates with the skills needed to deliver the next generation of digital content, particularly in the fields of Post Production and visual effects.
+With the continued development of ever more complex digital media there is a requirement for graduates with the skills needed to deliver the next generation of digital content, particularly in the fields of editing and visual effects.
 The anticipated growth in media related industry within the north west, particularly MediaCity, defines the rationale for the redevelopment of the programme; employer engagement, industry partnerships and enhanced employment opportunities for graduates are features which validate this programme and appoint it appropriately at the forefront of contemporary media development.

 Your collaborative and interdisciplinary learning will be fostered through core modules based around project-based work, which focuses real-world scenarios and industry practices.
 You’ll learn a wide range of skills through workshops, masterclasses.
 Experiences for students are grounded in sound, applied pedagogic theory and practice preparing them for the real world.
 You’ll also have the opportunity to take a range of industry standard courses and have the potential to gain accreditation for specific courses.